NickWoodall/HelixGen/Clustering/ReadMe.txt

 So this method requires passing data between the environments and organizing the scaler.
 Awkward.

-Primary Env for helix fit:
+Use Primary Env for helix fit:

 #transform the helix fits into a format more useful for clustering, (midpoint distance map and dihedral angles)
 #save in clustering data folder